NEUROIMAGING / COMPUTED TOMOGRAPHY

 ASPECT score (Alberta Stroke Program Early CT Score)

-- ASPECTS can be assessed on:
+- ASPECTS can be assessed using:

-- non-contrast CT (NCCT) – width/level adjustment can be helpful
+- non-contrast CT (NCCT) – adjust width/level

 - CT perfusion (CTP) [Aviv, 2007]